Bill Skelton: Second World War

 Skelton enlisted in the Royal Air Force (RAF) in 1940, and was commissioned the following year to rise to the rank of acting squadron leader.

 Known as "the night hawk partners", Skelton (as navigator) and Burbridge (as pilot) were officially credited with destroying 21 enemy aircraft, one more than Group Captain "Cat's Eyes" Cunningham.

 Skelton's brilliance with airborne radar over Britain and Germany was recognised with the awards of a DFC and Bar in 1944 and a DSO and Bar in 1945; the citations of both Skelton and Burbridge referred to them setting "an unsurpassed example of outstanding keenness and devotion to duty".

-Skelton and Burbridge first flew together in the "baby blitz", which involved a series of German lightning hit-and-run bombing attacks by high performance Focke-Wulf Fw 190Fw's during spring 1943.
-The following May, the pair were posted as members of No 85 Squadron to 100 Group whose aircraft, equipped to carry out electronic counter-measures, escorted four-engined bombers over Germany.
+Skelton and Burbridge first flew together in the "Baby Blitz", a German night-bomber offensive against England in the early months of 1944, mounted in retaliation for RAF attacks on Berlin.
+That May, the pair were posted as members of No 85 Squadron to 100 Group whose aircraft, equipped to carry out electronic counter-measures, escorted four-engined bombers over Germany.

 On 4 November 1944, Skelton manoeuvred Burbridge so skilfully on to his German targets that the pair shot down two Ju 88 night fighters; they then craftily joined enemy aircraft circling the Bonn-Hangelar airfield and claimed a Bf 110 and another Ju 88.
 Despite heavy damage, their stricken Mosquito was coaxed back to base.